xivic-homium/ethereum.rb/README.md

 If the specified block is older than the latest, transactions are impossible, and only contract `call` are available, as the blockchain is immutable.

+You need a full node which support archived data if you want to set a custom block.

 ```ruby